What is Lung Cancer ?

-Stage III has spread to lymph nodes near to the other lung or in the back and may have also grown into essential chest structures.
+In Stage III, lung cancer has spread to lymph nodes, to the other lung and may have also spread into essential chest structures.
 Some cancers aren’t entirely reversible by surgery.
 Treatment, as with other stages of lung cancer, is dependent on the general health of the patient.
-If you are in relatively good health, chemotherapy (chemotherapy) in combination with radiation therapy can help you.
+If you are in relatively good health, chemotherapy (chemotherapy), in combination with radiation therapy, can help you.

 - Stage IV

-Stage IV means cancer had spread to areas that are difficult to treat.
-Treatment options depend on where cancer has spread, how many tumors have spread and general health.
-When you are otherwise in good health, therapies such as surgery, chemotherapy (chemotherapy), laser therapy, immunotherapy, and radiation therapy will help you live longer and make you feel better by relieving your symptoms, even though they are unlikely to cure you.
+Stage IV means cancer has spread to areas that are difficult to treat.
+Treatment options depend on the areas to which the cancer has spread, size of the tumors, and the general health of the patient.
+If the patient is in good health, therapies such as chemotherapy (chemotherapy), laser therapy, immunotherapy, and radiation therapy will help to live longer and make them feel better by relieving the symptoms, even though a complete cure is unlikely.

 Life in Remission

 Here are a few of the side effects of these lung cancer therapies:

 The most common side effect of both chemotherapy and radiation is tiredness (fatigue).
 Even the most healthy individuals are likely to be tired, and maybe even a little “foggy” during treatment — and probably afterwards as well.
 This is perfectly natural.
 Encourage the patient to relax as much as possible and cut back on events.
 With optimal care, energy will revert back with time.